raghuramg1992/SwingBased/README.md

 # SwingBased

-SwingBased project that connects with a MySql database Standalone project for maintaining person details in database.
+SwingBased standalone project that connects with a MySql database for maintaining person details.